DylanMeeus/springboot_jwt_blog/_posts/2016-08-27-aspnet-core-apis-with-swagger-and-autorest.markdown

 ```

 And that’s it!
 Your API is **secured** and only clients authenticated by Auth0 can access it.

+>For more information on securing an ASP.NET Core Web API with Auth0, please refer to the [Auth0 ASP.NET Core Web API Quickstart](https://auth0.com/docs/quickstart/backend/aspnet-core-webapi)

 ### Streamlining clients